jamesfoday/python/Exercise_1.3/final-task/learning_journal.md

 - **Use of underscore `_`:** I continued using `_` for ignored variables when unpacking, which improves code readability by indicating that the variable is not used.

+## Reflection Questions

+1. **What is an operator in Python and what types are there?**

+   An operator in Python is a symbol that performs operations on variables and values.
+Types include arithmetic (`+`, `-`, `*`, `/`), comparison (`==`, `!=`, `<`, `>`), logical (`and`, `or`, `not`), assignment (`=`), and others like membership and identity operators.

+2. **What is a function and why do we use them?**

+   A function is a reusable block of code that performs a specific task.
+We use functions to organize code, reduce repetition, improve readability, and allow easier debugging and maintenance.

+3. **How can you handle errors when getting user input?**

+   Errors can be handled using `try-except` blocks that catch exceptions like `ValueError` when user input is not as expected.
+This allows the program to continue running and prompt the user appropriately instead of crashing.

+4. **How did you test your code and what was the result?**

+   I tested the code by entering various inputs, including valid data and invalid cases like strings instead of numbers.
+The program correctly handled exceptions without crashing and provided meaningful error messages to the user.
+The data was collected, cleaned, and stored as expected.

 ## What would I do differently next time?

 Next time, I would focus earlier on implementing comprehensive input validation and exception handling to improve user experience.
 I would also modularize the code further, breaking down input and processing logic into smaller functions for better readability and testability.